tshabalalaaj/se-assignment-2-introduction-to-software-engineering-tshabalalaaj/README.md

         What is Requirements Engineering?
         - Process of gathering ,analyzing data and defining the requirements of a software system.

-        Importance in the Software Development Lifecycle:
+        Importance in the Software Development Lifecycle (Bard, 2024, June 9):
         - Ensures that the software system meets the specific requirements and goals.
         - Identifies the scope and features of the software system.
         - Helps to define the user interface and user experience.